Skip to Content

 Massey University’s Bachelor of Veterinary Technology opens doors to a vast range of careers in the veterinary and animal-related industries.

-Veterinary medicine is steadily advancing, with greater use of science and technology for improvement of animal welfare.
-There is growing demand for veterinary professionals who have in-depth knowledge of that technology, the latest research, veterinary best practice and welfare issues.
+Veterinary medicine is steadily advancing, with greater use of science and technology for the improvement of animal welfare.
+There is a growing demand for veterinary professionals who have in-depth knowledge of the science, the latest research, veterinary best practice and current welfare issues.

-The Bachelor of Veterinary Technology is a diverse degree that will give you the transferable skills such as how to effectively collect evidence, analyse it and develop solutions.
-These sorts of transferable skills open up the opportunity to work in many different industries.
+The Bachelor of Veterinary Technology is a diverse degree that will provide you with a variety of transferable skills, including how to effectively collect evidence, analyse it and develop appropriate solutions.
+These skills open up opportunities to work in various different industries.

-There is also demand for the skills you will gain in the areas of public health and food safety.
+There is also a high demand for the skills you gain in the areas of public health and food safety.

-You could work with other veterinary specialists to provide front-line care to animals recovering from illness and injury.
-Or you can work to help them maintain good health.
-You could work with pathologists, animal behaviourist, production animal consultants or industry bodies.
-The study of veterinary technology will teach you how to be relevant to contemporary vet practice.
+Veterinary technologists work with pathologists, as animal behaviourists, production animal consultants, and senior advisers in regulatory industry bodies.
+The study of veterinary technology will teach you how to be relevant to contemporary veterinary practice.

 Massey University is the only university in New Zealand to offer veterinary degrees.
-The Bachelor of Veterinary Technology is unique in New Zealand.
-It is only one of four that are available internationally.
+The Bachelor of Veterinary Technology is unique in New Zealand and is only one of four that are available internationally.

-BVetTech - Studying towards the BVetTech takes less time to complete (around three years) than veterinary science.
+BVetTech – Unlike studying towards a BVSC (five years to complete), studying towards the BVetTech takes less time to complete than veterinary science (three years).

-Veterinary nursing - Veterinary nursing generally only includes the study of pets such as dogs and cats.
-A veterinary technologist also has knowledge of a wider range of animal species including large animals (e.g. cows, sheep and horses).
-Veterinary nursing is primarily useful for those who wish to work in a small animal clinical practice.
-The BVetTech graduate has a broad range of options and quick career advancement.
+Veterinary nursing - Veterinary nursing generally only includes the study basic skills aimed at nursing companion animal pets such as dogs and cats.
+A veterinary technologist also has knowledge of a wider range of animal species including production animals (e.g. dairy and beef cows, as well as sheep), horses, as well as exotics and wildlife.
+Veterinary nursing is primarily useful for those who wish to work in a general small animal clinical practice performing basic nursing care or animals and the clinic.
+The BVetTech graduate has a broad range of options, including a much deeper understanding of animal systems, as well as a quicker career advancement.
+Vet technologists also work in a much wider variety of industries.

 In your final year you choose an area of interest (track) to gain more knowledge and experience in that area.
 You can select from small animals, production animals, equine or business.